 Get Cocospy from its official website while selecting the operating system of the device that you wish to monitor.

-Step 2: Download Cocospy App on the Phone
+Step 2: Download the Cocospy App on the Phone

 Download the apk version on the Android device.
-The app will remain utterly anonymous to the eyes of the user.
+The app will remain utterly anonymous in the eyes of the user.

 Step 3: Use Cocospy to Track Private Browsing History